vvvv/vvvv.org/content/blog/2025/vvvv gamma Releases/7.0/index.md

 For more details, please see our [Introduction to Channel Bindings](https://vvvv.org/blog/2025/introducing-channel-bindings/).

 ### Type Editor

+<video controls src="typeeditor.mp4" title="" width="100%"></video>

 Specifying nested type annotations was a bit of a drag up until now.
-Here you see how the new type editor auto-completes types when pressing the TAB key and has support even for nested types:
+Here you see how the new type editor auto-completes types when pressing the `TAB` key and has support even for nested types:

-<video controls src="typeeditor.mp4" title=""></video>

 ### Comments and IOBoxes

+*mp4*

 Adding comments to your patches makes them more understandable to others and your future self.
-You can now not only prettify your comments using emojis but we've also added new shortcuts to lmuch quicker let you change their size:
+You can now not only prettify your comments using emojis but we've also added new shortcuts to much quicker let you change their size.
+Try these from big to small:
-- Alt 1, 2, 3, 4, 5

-*mp4*
+`ALT` + `1`, `2`, `3`, `4`, `5`, `6`

 IOBoxes default to a precision of 2 by default.
 Changing the precision involved a couple of annoying clicks.
 Now there are shortcuts to add/remove digits:

-*mp4*
+`CTRL` + `+`, `-`

 ### Helpbrowser